rishabnarendra/Sudoku-Solver/README.md

 # Sudoku-Solver
-Program that generates a random 9*9 Sudoku grid and solves it
+Program that generates a random 9*9 Sudoku grid and solves it.